Is CWISE Your Next Big Career Move in Wireless?

 The CWISE certification is an industry-specific certification with a variety of prerequisites that IT professionals must have before attempting the exam:

-Typically experience from studying for and taking a certification exam is transferable to other certifications and knowledge domains.
+Typically, experience from studying for and taking a certification exam is transferable to other certifications and knowledge domains.
 The CWISE certification has tons of stringent requirements, though.
-That means you'll have likely already garnished the transferable experience obtained by studying for the CWISE certification by having achieved another certification.
+That means you'll likely already garnish the transferable experience obtained by studying for the CWISE certification by achieving another certification.

 Here's the catch, though.
-The CWISE certification can be very lucrative to those that hold it.
+The CWISE certification can be very lucrative to those who hold it.
 The CWISE exam tests to ensure that wireless IoT engineers can plan, deploy, administrate, and secure wireless networks for IoT devices.
 IoT devices are one of the most significant local attack vectors for businesses.
-If an organization uses IoT devices, there is a good chance they use a lot of them.
+If an organization uses IoT devices, it is a good chance they use many of them.
 For instance, modern manufacturing facilities will potentially have more IoT devices on a factory floor than computers.

 Are IoT Positions Worthwhile?